-Through a system programming command, either portions of or a complete database dump can be printed using the RS-232C connector located on the Master Processor Board (MPB), on the XTS.
+Through a system programming command, either portions of or a complete database dump can be printed using an RS-232C connector located on the optional MISB.

 The Print System Database command dumps the entire database as a permanent record which can serve as a hardcopy of the database.
 The system baud rate must match that of the printer or receiving device.